kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 How to Launch a Product and Sell in A Weekend

 This chapter was awesome.
-Selling something quick is not what I’m aiming at, but this chapter was awesome nonetheless as an inspiration for what’s possible.
+Selling something quickly is not what I’m aiming at, but this chapter was awesome nonetheless as an inspiration for what’s possible.

 The idea is to pick a market with a passionate clientele and become an expert on a tiny, very specific fraction of that market.